 Once there was a man with a large sum of money.
 He decided to lend a considerable portion of it to a man from a faraway country who offered him a high rate of return.
 But the foreigner wasted some of the money in riotous living, he was careless and allowed some of the money to be stolen, and what he did invest soon soured because of his poor investment skills.
 It wasn’t long before he had trouble making the payments on his debt.
-The lender saw the debtor’s poor stewardship, but not wanting to admit his own mistake in lending to the man, lent him still more money in the hopes that the debtor would begin to prosper.
+The lender saw the debtor’s poor stewardship, but not wanting to admit his own mistake in lending to the man, leant him still more money in the hopes that the debtor would begin to prosper.
 But the debtor continued his thriftless ways, and the lender soon found himself in serious financial trouble.

 This simple story describes, by analogy, what economists call the “world debt crisis.”
 In our parable, the lender symbolizes the several large commercial banks (American, Japanese, and European) which made substantial international loans during the 1970s and early 1980s, and the debtor represents countries such as Brazil, Mexico, and other less developed countries (LDCs) which borrowed heavily during that period.
 Most people understand this story as far as it goes—how the international debt problem happened.
 But most of us are still in the dark as to why it happened, and how this crisis is likely to be resolved.